 The Macaulay Honors College offers a rigorous curriculum, the latest learning technologies, research and service opportunities.
 Students may apply to as many as six of the eight CUNY participating colleges.
 For more information, visit www.macaulay.cuny.edu.

 Generally, your home-schooling curriculum should adhere to your school district's preliminary education requirement for earning a high school diploma.
 This will allow us to review your entire record as a home-schooled student within the context of the academic requirements as outlined above.

 *If you are an out-of-state resident who received home-schooling, a state-issued diploma is required.
-If you have not obtained a state-issued diploma, you must obtain your GED.
-For more information on how to obtain a GED click here.
+If you have not obtained a state-issued diploma, you must obtain your High School Equivalency diploma.
+For more information on how to obtain a High School Equivalency score click here.

 As a veteran applicant, it is important that you first find out what information will be needed to apply to the college and program of your choice.
 We recommend that you download and complete the Admission Application Worksheet along with the Quick Guide to Apply for Veterans and Future Veterans.

 Applicants who have military training only should apply for freshman admission.

 The High School Equivalency test score is one of several components evaluated during the admission review; you must also meet the academic requirements as outlined above.
 Review the minimum High School Equivalency test scores required by each CUNY college.

 If you would like to apply for non-credit courses and certificate programs for career advancement, professional development, skill development and personal growth, visit Continuing and Professional Education for more information.

 EQUAL OPPORTUNITY AND NON-DISCRIMINATION POLICY - The University is committed to a policy of equal employment and equal access in its educational programs and activities.
 For more information please download the Equal Opportunity and Non-Discrimination Policy <pdf>.